 - If you would like us to delete your information from our records, please contact us using the contact details below and we will respond within a reasonable time.
 Please note that we may be required to retain certain information by law and/or for our own legitimate business purpose.

-If you are from the EU, you have rights (with some exceptions and restrictions) to:
+If you are from the European Union or similar jurisdictions, you have rights (with some exceptions and restrictions) to:

 - access your personal information.
 If you make this kind of request and we hold personal information about you, we are required to provide you with information on it, including a description and copy of the personal information and why we are processing it;